NasalDaemon/Static-DI/docs/node-structure.md

 ## Nodes are provided:
 1. Access to implementations of its own traits, using the function `asTrait(trait::OtherTrait)`.
 2. Access to other nodes by trait, using a `getNode(trait::Trait)` call, as long as the dependency is specified in the cluster definiton
-3. Access to the types exported by other nodes by trait, using `di::ResolveTypes<Context, trait::Trait>`, as long as the dependency is specified in the cluster definiton
+3. Access to the types exported by other nodes by trait, using `di::ResolveTypes<Node, trait::Trait>`, as long as the dependency is specified in the cluster definiton

 ## Defining a node class
 There are two ways to define a node, each with different pros and cons: